-The law around injunctions depends on the country you live in – and in the U.S., the state you live in.
+The law around injunctions depends on the country you live in – and, in the U.S., the state you live in.
 But there are some general similarities, including when you’d need one and what you’ll need in order to get one.

-Here’s When You Might Need An Injunction During Divorce
+Here’s When You Might Need an Injunction During Divorce

 If you’ve been the victim of domestic abuse, you may want to consider an injunction.
 You’ll need to be able to rely on your support network and the law in the country you live in.
 It should also be reported to the police.

-Domestic abuse is one of the most common reasons anyone will need to obtain an injunction or restraining order.
+Domestic abuse is one of the most common reasons anyone would need to obtain an injunction or restraining order.
 You may also need one if you think you’re being harassed (for example, if you believe someone is following you).
 In the U.S., many states allow people to get a restraining order if they are being stalked or harassed by someone they haven’t had a prior relationship with.

 The Proof You Will Need